 New students who are interested in career counseling may schedule an appointment using the link below.
 Whether you are just starting to think about your career or beginning to prepare to pursue a specific direction, career services has tailored these appointments to meet your unique needs.

 Get Involved: Clubs, Research, Volunteerism, On-Campus Jobs, and Work Study

 Every person at Drexel will tell you to get involved.
 Engaging in activities on campus helps you meet people with similar interests, discover new interests, build skills, and grow your professional network.
-Go to our Get Involved Outside the Classroom page to explore different avenues of involvement.
+Go to Get Involved Outside the Classroom to explore different avenues of involvement.